m1010j/async-explorations-writeup/README.md

 ![Stacer asyncBusy Firefox 13][stacer-async-busy-firefox-13]

-Our story could end here: We might conclude that we can't leverage the multi-threaded nature of browsers by implementing recursive algorithms with async functions, as the the sync and async versions of an algorithm are at best equally fast, and at worst the async version is much slower.
+Our story could end here: We might conclude that we can't leverage the multi-threaded nature of browsers by implementing recursive algorithms with async functions, as the sync and async versions of an algorithm are at best equally fast, and at worst the async version is much slower.

 ### A new hope: Chromium